backstage/backstage/packages/app/README.md

-# example-app
+# admin-web

-This package is an example of a Backstage application.
+This package is an admin tool for Growth of adoption.